-- 4. The works approval holder must prepare and submit to the CEO an Emergency Response Plan prior to the commencement of works, which includes: - (a) identification and risk assessment of all hazardous areas (e.g. areas with potentially toxic or flammable gas atmospheres) within the premises; - (b) a description of the potential risk events associated with hazardous areas which could have adverse impacts on the public or the environment; - (c) all relevant design and storage details which support the mitigation of risk events at the premises; and - (d) the details of emergency procedures in place for risk events if they occur. - 5.
-The works approval holder must submit a construction compliance document to the CEO following the construction of the works, and at least 10 days prior to commissioning of the same that: - includes a detailed description addressing how each as-constructed item of infrastructure and equipment meets the requirements and the location specified in Table 12 of Schedule 2 (Infrastructure and equipment), as required by condition 1; - (b) includes a description of, and explanation for, any departure from the requirements specified in Table 12 of Schedule 2 (Infrastructure and equipment), including how the departure complies with Condition 2; - (c) contains photographs of as-constructed works to support the descriptions provided under condition 5(a); - (d) contains as-constructed plans for the works: - (e) is signed by a person authorised to represent the works approval holder and contains the printed name and position of that person within the company; and - (f) is accompanied by a construction quality assurance validation report that: - is written and certified by a suitably qualified, independent, third party professional engineer that has undertaken construction quality assurance on the completed works; - (ii) confirms the details reported by the works approval holder under conditions 5(a) and 5(b); and - (iii) is signed by the suitably qualified independent third party professional engineer and contains the printed name, position and company of that person. - 6.
+- 4. The works approval holder must prepare and submit to the CEO a revised Emergency Response Plan prior to the 31 December 2023, which includes: - hazard identification planning: the identification and risk assessment of all hazardous areas (e.g. areas with potentially toxic or flammable gas atmospheres) within the premises; and - (b) a description of the potential risk events associated with hazardous areas which could have adverse impacts on the public or the environment; - (c) hazard analysis planning: all relevant design and storage details which support the mitigation and allow analysis of the consequence and likelihood of risk events identified in part (a) and part (b), at the premises should they occur; and - (d) hazard operations planning the details of emergency procedures and controls in place for risk events identified in part (a) if they occur, including fire.

+The works approval holder must submit a construction compliance document to the CEO following the construction of the works, and at least 10 days prior to commissioning of the same that:

+- (a) includes a detailed description addressing how each as-constructed item of infrastructure and equipment meets the requirements and the location specified in Table 12 of Schedule 2 (Infrastructure and equipment), as required by condition 1; - (b) includes a description of, and explanation for, any departure from the requirements specified in Table 12 of Schedule 2 (Infrastructure and equipment), including how the departure complies with Condition 2; - (c) contains photographs of as-constructed works to support the descriptions provided under condition 5(a); - (d) contains as-constructed plans for the works; - (e) is signed by a person authorised to represent the works approval holder and contains the printed name and position of that person within the company; and - (f) is accompanied by a construction quality assurance validation report that: - (i) is written and certified by a suitably qualified, independent, third-party professional engineer that has undertaken construction quality assurance on the completed works; - (ii) confirms the details reported by the works approval holder under conditions 5(a) and 5(b); and - (iii) is signed by the suitably qualified independent third party professional engineer and contains the printed name, position and company of that person. - 6.
 The works approval holder must notify the CEO in writing within 7 days of commencing commissioning of the works. - 7.
 The works approval holder must notify the CEO in writing within 7 days of completing commissioning of the works. - 8.
-The works approval holder must provide to the CEO a commissioning report within one month of the completion of commissioning of the works which includes: - (a) a description of the commissioning activities and environmental monitoring undertaken during the commissioning phase; - (b) a summary of monitoring results recorded under condition 21; - (c) a list of any original monitoring reports submitted to the works approval holder from third parties for the commissioning period; - (d) a summary of the environmental performance of the plant as installed, against the design specifications set out in Schedule 2 (Table 12); - (e) a review of performance against the works approval conditions; and - (f) where they have not been met, measures proposed to meet the design specification and/or works approval conditions, together with timescales for implementing the proposed measures.
+The works approval holder must provide to the CEO a commissioning report within one month of the completion of commissioning of the works which includes: - (a) a description of the commissioning activities and environmental monitoring undertaken during the commissioning phase; - (b) a summary of monitoring results recorded under condition 21; - (c) a list of any original monitoring reports submitted to the works approval holder from third parties for the commissioning period; - (d) a summary of the environmental performance of the plant as installed, against the design specifications set out in Schedule 2 (Table 12);

-9. Following construction of the works, the works approval holder must ensure the site infrastructure and equipment listed in Table 2 and located at the corresponding infrastructure location is maintained and operated in accordance with the corresponding operational requirements set out in Table 2.
+- (e) a review of performance against the works approval conditions; and - (f) where they have not been met, measures proposed to meet the design specification and/or works approval conditions, together with timescales for implementing the proposed measures. - 9.
+Following construction of the works, the works approval holder must ensure the site infrastructure and equipment listed in Table 2 and located at the corresponding infrastructure location is maintained and operated in accordance with the corresponding operational requirements set out in Table 2.